Gender inequality in the United Kingdom: Education

 Inequality in the context of education has greater implications in terms of future employment.
 Elements of the school curriculum still advocate certain gender-specific practices.

 Boys lag behind girls at important educational milestones.
 At Key Stage 2 girls outperform boys.
 The proportion of students achieving level 4 and above in reading, writing and maths, in 2015, in England, was 77% boys compared to 83% girls.
 The gap is wider for students who receive a free school meal.

 Girls outperform boys in headline GCSE results.
 In state-funded schools, the gap in those achieving 5+ grades a*-C including English and maths is around 10 percentage points.

-Young women are more likely to enrol at university.
+Young women are more likely to enroll at university.
 In 2016 the gender gap in favour of women was the highest on record.
 "In England, young women are 36% more likely to apply to university and when both sexes are from disadvantaged backgrounds young women are 58% more likely to apply."

 Relationship Education has been compulsory in the U.K. at both primary and secondary level since September 2020, but parents have a right to withdraw their child from Sex Education and in England and Wales, the optional curriculum focuses mainly on biological areas such as the reproductive system, foetal development, and the physical changes of adolescence, while information about contraception and safe sex is discretionary and discussion about relationships and gender roles is often neglected.

 In April 2014, Bates remarked that "better sex and relationships education in schools is desperately needed" to teach areas around "healthy relationships, consent, respect and sexual abuse" in response to tackling everyday sexism earlier in life.